 Regarding the fact, that two persons differ not only in more than 6 Mio. nucleotides, but also in their environment and lifestyle and their diet, it’s not a wonder, that not always for every patient with the same disease the same drug can be effective.
 Each patient has to be considered as an individual and not as a statistical mean value.

-Therefor the overall goal of PM is to find the appropriate therapy at the best time-point with the optimal dosage for each single person.
+Therefore the overall goal of PM is to find the appropriate therapy at the best point in time with the optimal dosage for each single person.